Sam-Jeston/JustCI/README.md

   * Complete Docker support
   * Selection of build runtime
   * Selection of build dependencies (dbs etc)
-  * Association of explicit private keys with jobs
+  * Association of explicit private keys with templates
-  * Only allow a single account to be created
+  * Reset password from setting and via email

 Technical Debt:
   * Lack of test coverage